unbit/uwsgi-docs/tutorials/heroku_python.rst

 The second one (--die-on-term) is required to change the default behaviour of uWSGI when it receive a SIGTERM (brutal realod, while Heroku expect a shutdown)

-The memory-report option (as we are in a memory contrained environment) is a good thing.
+The memory-report option (as we are in a memory constrained environment) is a good thing.

 Remember to track the file